idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 Sawtooth), the amount of time you believe you need, and then click `Launch`.

 It may take some time before your 'Visualization Job' becomes available.
-When it does, simply click on it, and you will be presented within your web browser, your GUI Desktop.
+When it does, simply click on it, and you will be presented a [!ac](GUI) desktop within your web browser.
 From here, you can open visualization applications (such as Paraview), and open your results file.

-To use Paraview, open a terminal by: Clicking `Applications` at the top left, then click `Terminal Emulator`.
+To use Paraview, open a terminal by clicking `Applications` at the top left, then click `Terminal Emulator`.
 A terminal window will open.
 Enter the following commands:

 ```bash